JoycexChan/Joyce-s-Biomedical-Pipelines/04_LargeScale_Virtual_Screening_hardware_recommendations.md

 That’s where Part 2 comes in.

-The compound classification strategy described in Part 2 should significantly reduce the screening time.
+The compound classification strategy described in Part 2 should significantly reduce the overall runtime.
 ________________________________________
-## hundred-million-compound libraries (hardware recommendations)
+## Hundred-million-compound libraries (hardware recommendations)

 If you want to move into hundred-million-compound libraries, you’ll probably need a NAS and multiple RTX 5090 systems running in parallel.